-The IET has introduced an exciting new award at the University of Liverpool this year with the aim of promoting greater innovation and entrepreneurialism amongst engineering students.
+The IET has introduced a new award at the University of Liverpool this year, with the aim of promoting greater innovation and entrepreneurship amongst engineering students.

-The award was the brainchild of the IET’s chief executive and secretary, Nigel Fine, former IET president and University of Liverpool alumnus Sir Robin Saxby, the University’s Professor Steve Holloway and Professor Murray Dalziel.
+The award was the brainchild of the IET’s chief executive and secretary Nigel Fine, former IET president and University of Liverpool alumnus Sir Robin Saxby and the university’s Professor Steve Holloway and Professor Murray Dalziel.
 The foursome discussed the potential of the award in 2010, agreeing to investigate the idea as an opportunity that would recognise the interaction of science and engineering, entrepreneurship and management.
-The resulting award has a strong focus on the exploitation of emerging technologies as the basis for innovative and creative new business ideas.
-It was equally important that the award should provide support to help establish a student-led business that had potential for real commercial success.

 The competition involved teams of students examining the feasibility of ideas from both a technical and a business perspective.
 At the final judging event two teams presented their business plans to a panel of six judges.
 The winning team is called (Con) Fusion, an apt name, given the team’s international composition, with members from the UK, India, Pakistan and China.